Overview

 • define what steps are taken before data is released.

-Data Submission, Intake, and Warehouse Refreshes
+Data Refreshes, Intake, and the SQI

 Medicare Data in the CO APCD